edwardwq301/edwardwq301.github.io/content/friends/_index.md

 +++

 # friends
-if you want to add friend link, comment on this page.
+comment on this page if you want to add friend link.